MacBook Pro 14-inch (2021) announced: everything we know so far

 We've been eager to get our mitts on some fresh Apple silicon since WWDC 2021 back in June, with the MacBook Pro 14-inch and MacBook Pro 16-inch (2021) both appearing in various leaks and rumors for several months.
 Now that it's here, the wait is finally over, and it looks as though this new MacBook Pro could be one of the best laptops on the market for some time, let alone one of the best MacBooks when stacked against its older, Intel-powered history.

-The new MacBook Pro 14-inch features a flat-edged design, MagSafe charging, a mini-LED display, and a built-in SD slot (among other ports), all features that make it a perfect companion for creative professionals such as graphic designers and photographers.
+The new MacBook Pro 14-inch features a flat-edged design, MagSafe charging, a mini-LED display, and a built-in SD card reader and HDMI port, all features that make it a perfect companion for creative professionals such as graphic designers and photographers.

 If you're worried about running your favorite applications, don't be - the M1 Max powered MacBook Pro 14-inch is 3.7x faster in CPU performance than an (undisclosed generation) Intel i7 and 13 x faster in graphical performance.